 What Claims and Caveats Apply?

-Evaluating the trustworthiness of all crypto casinos requires verifying three specific pillars, which include a verifiable licence, transparent provably-fair mechanics, and clear payment terms, as the absence of public proof for any of these elements means the platform remains unverified.
-Players should treat such sites with caution.
+The evidence that a crypto casino is trustworthy hinges on three pillars: a verifiable licence, transparent provably‑fair mechanics, and clear payment terms.
+Without public proof of any of these, the platform remains unverified and players should treat it with caution.

 Most reputable operators display their licence number and issuing authority on the footer of their site.
 A valid licence from a recognised jurisdiction—such as Curacao, Malta, or Gibraltar—provides a baseline of regulatory oversight.
 If a casino fails to list a licence or the number appears unrecognised, the claim is unsubstantiated and should be flagged as a red flag.
 In the absence of a licence, the operator may still be operating, but the lack of regulatory compliance removes a key layer of consumer protection.